WordPress page builders (Elementor, Divi, Bricks)

 Sources: https://elegantthemes.com/blog/divi-resources/how-to-migrate-your-website-to-divi-5 ; https://help.elegantthemes.com/en/articles/12767407-how-to-safely-migrate-from-divi-4-to-divi-5 .
 Confidence: Verified.

 This is the page-builder lock-in pattern made explicit by the vendor itself.
 Rollback degrades over time: "the longer you run Divi 5 and edit content, the harder a clean rollback becomes."
-That is the architectural inverse of [[rule-require-database-export-day-one]] — Candid's standing rule that every client engagement should produce a day-one verifiable database export.
+That asymmetry is the architectural reason every client engagement should produce a verifiable database export on day one — before any builder is allowed to write content into a proprietary format.

-The Divi 4 shortcode architecture is documented separately at Divi 4 stored content as proprietary et_pb_* shortcodes — orphan text on theme deactivation (Divi 5 fixes this): every Divi 4 layout writes [et_pb_section]…[et_pb_text]… shortcodes into post_content.
+The Divi 4 shortcode architecture is documented in the breakage history section above: every Divi 4 layout writes [et_pb_section]…[et_pb_text]… shortcodes into post_content.
 Disabling the Divi theme leaves shortcode soup in every post, which is why most Divi exits are full rebuilds.

 Bricks Builder

-Bricks is the page builder Candid Creative recommends only when a client absolutely cannot work in Gutenberg.
+Bricks is the only page builder worth considering when a client absolutely cannot work in Gutenberg.

 Cleanest output among visual builders (2026)